 A by Anubha was founded by Fashion Designer Anubha Srivastav in 2012.
 Anubha is a fashion graduate from Symbiosis Institute of Design, Pune, India.
 Her diverse experiences in the field of fashion started from Donna Karan International, New York where she interned under the collection line.
 Reaching out to Ritu Beri Pvt Ltd, New Delhi where she worked as an Assistant Fashion Designer.
 A by Anubha showcased its 1st Autumn/Winter'12 collection in October 2012 at Hauz Khas village, a fashion Hub in New Delhi India.
 After receiving a wonderful welcoming response from the fashion critiques of New Delhi it ventured into the global market to deliver this sustainable and chic clothing line.
 The label showcased its Autumn/Winter'13 collection at the San Francisco Fashion Week 2013 after that the label has been showcasing at various other events.
 'A by Anubha' is also a member of the esteemed fashion organization called SFFMA (San Francisco Fashion And Merchant Alliance).

+The design philosophy of 'A by Anubha' is to deliver one of India's finest fabrics 'khadi' in the purest and natural form.
 'Khadi' is an integral part and emblem of India's Freedom struggle.
 The term khadi or Khaddar means cotton.
-It is a hand-spun, hand woven, Eco-friendly fabric known for its distinct texture.
+It is a hand-spun, hand-woven, Eco-friendly fabric known for its distinct texture.
 Its yarns vary from cotton, silk, or wool, which are spun into threads on a spinning wheel called a 'charkha'.
-The best-known quality of khadi is its versatility, it keeps you cool in summers and warm in winters, 'Khadi' has gained worldwide appreciation for its durable, long lasting and natural quality.
+The best-known quality of khadi is its versatility, it keeps you cool in summers and warm in winters, 'Khadi' has gained a worldwide appreciation for its durable, long-lasting, and natural quality.

 Khadi is not just a cloth, it is a whole movement started by Mahatma Gandhi (Mohandas Karamchand Gandhi), Khadi movement aimed at boycotting foreign goods and promoting Indian goods.
 Thereby improving India's economy.
-Mahatma Gandhi began promoting spinning of Khadi for rural self-employment and self-reliance.
+Mahatma Gandhi began promoting the spinning of Khadi for rural self-employment and self-reliance.
 Even today Khadi is produced in the villages of India by the rural artisans, Khadi Village Industries is one of the oldest Indian government organizations created to provide employment to the artisans and craftsmen of Indian villages.